 • Understanding the Course Requirements

-• Mapping out the Year—Pacing and the AP European History Course
+• Mapping out the Year—Pacing the AP European History Course and Outlining the instructional plan by Unit and Topic in your academic calendar

 • The AP Audit